kova70/SEBC/enterprise/labs/0_CM_treasure_hunt.md

         The Host Inspector runs to inspect your managed hosts for correct versions and configurations.
 If problems occur, you can make changes and then rerun the inspector.
         When you are satisfied with the inspection results, click Continue.

-Give the tsquery statement used to chart Hue's CPU utilization? select cpu_user_rate where roleType=HUE_SERVER
+<b>Give the tsquery statement used to chart Hue's CPU utilization?</b>
+  select cpu_user_rate where roleType=HUE_SERVER

-Name all the roles that make up the Hive service
+<b>Name all the roles that make up the Hive service</b>
     HIVE:
       Hive Metastore Server
       HiveServer2

-What steps must be completed before integrating Cloudera Manager with Kerberos?
+<b>What steps must be completed before integrating Cloudera Manager with Kerberos?</b>
   1 - Configuration of DNS and Reverse DNS Resolutions 2 - Configuration of MIT KDC or another KDC  ( Server configurations ) 3 - Create a user with administrative privileges on KDC Server ( cloudera-scm user for example (addprinc cloudera-scm@REALM.CORP) )